acoh64/pde-opt/paper/paper.md

 The `PDEModel` is initialized with a combination of a Domain, Equation, and Solver, and provides three main methods.
 The first is a `solve` method for solving the specified Equation on the given Domain with the specified Solver.
 In addition, the `train` method provides the utilities for fitting parameters or functions within the Equation to a dataset.
-The `train` method uses a multiple shooting approach which we is both computationally faster and more robust to noise in the dataset than other approaches.
+The `train` method uses a multiple shooting approach which is both computationally faster and more robust to noise in the dataset than other approaches.
-The multiple shooting approach works by `vmap`ing over multiple starting points in the dataset and evaluating the loss at future time points relative to each starting point.
+The multiple shooting approach works by `vmap`-ing over multiple starting points in the dataset and evaluating the loss at future time points relative to each starting point.
 The specific starting points and residual evaluation points are specified through the `inds` argument of the `train` function.
 Currently, the optimization can be performed using the Levenberg-Marquardt method or BFGS, whose implementations are provided through the `optimistix` package [@optimistix2024].
 Gradients can be computed using forward or reverse mode automatic differentiation, which scale differently with the number of parameters \autoref{fig:benchmark} [ma2021].